Skysparko/trust-ledger-frontend/ENV_SETUP.md

 2. Ensure `NEXT_PUBLIC_API_URL` points to your production API

-3. Never commit `.env.local` or production secrets to git
+3. Never commit `.env` file with secrets to git

 ## Troubleshooting

 ### Variables not updating?
-- Restart your development server after changing `.env.local`
+- Restart your development server after changing `.env` file
 - Ensure variable names are correct (case-sensitive)
 - Check that client-side variables have `NEXT_PUBLIC_` prefix